-This is another segment from my longer work in progress about the refugee crisis today and in 1938.
+This is another segment from my longer work in progress about the refugee crisis today and in 1938 which I hope highlights the refugee crisis.
 In this section, Caro and her two colleagues drive to the new border that’s been erected by the Germans.
 The Czechs had sent the army to defend themselves and then turned back.
 The Nazis took all the ‘good land’ – the land that contained the factories and the industry.
 The quote from the old man is taken from a first-person account of a refugee family fleeing the annexation.

 They drove past a young couple with two sets of elderly parents.
 They had a peasant’s cart piled with mattresses, buckets of belongings hanging precariously from belts and ropes off the side.
 The cart was smart with paint, the three women dressed in bright colours that contrasted against faces grey with exhaustion.
 Each step was an effort; each step betrayed too long walking, walking, walking.
 A shock streak of white hair wasn’t quite concealed by the younger woman’s headscarf.
 A trauma response, Caro guessed.
 She tried to imagine what the family had had to do, to get across the border, her mind turning away from what could have turned one streak of such a pretty girl’s hair white.